rishikeshsreehari/personal-blog/content/lifestack.md

 **Running**: My primary running shoe is [Hoka Mach 5](https://geni.us/rsh-hoka-mach5).
 These are great shoes as they offer quite cushioning and are light.
 I also own a pair of [Hoka Rinon 3](https://geni.us/rsh-hoka-rincon3).
 I bought since I got it at a very good deal.
 These are not as premium as the Mach 5, but still very light and fast.
 I use [these](https://www.decathlon.com/collections/running-shorts/products/running-breathable-shorts-dry-333374) and [these](https://www.decathlon.com/collections/running-shorts/products/running-lightweight-shorts-dry-119678) pair of shorts by Decathlon for running.
 My training app of choice for running is [TrainAsOne](https://trainasone.com/), an AI based training app that adapts with your performance.

 **Nutrition**: I do not take much supplements apart from whey Protein and fish oil.
 For whey protein, I prefer [Nutrabox 100% Whey Protein](https://nutrabox.in/products/flavoured-whey-protein-with-dha-mct) as it has performed well in multiple [tests](https://twitter.com/theliverdr/status/1629670100595888128?lang=en).
 I also take [Swisse High Strength Odourless Wild Fish Oil](https://geni.us/rsh-swisse-fish-oil) as a supplement since I feel that my fish intake has been low ever since I moved to Delhi.
 I'm not 100% convinced on its benefits, but you can read some studies on it [here](https://examine.com/supplements/fish-oil/).
-I use these [FAST&UP] effervescent tablets while running and cycling.
+I use these [FAST&UP](https://www.fastandup.in/product/reload-electrolyte-drinks-orange-flavour) effervescent tablets and also there energy gels while running and cycling.

-**Strength & Recovery**:

-**Meditation**:
+**Strength & Recovery**: My current training plan can be read [here](https://www.rishikeshs.com/).
+I mainly use [Strong](https://www.strong.app/?utm_source=rishikeshs.com) app for tracking my workouts.
+At the end of the workout, I usually copy the exercises and the reps to my Strava workout as a backup.
+At times, I also use [StrenghtLevel](https://strengthlevel.com/?utm_source=rishikeshs.com) for checking my strength level and see how I compare with others.
+My go to resource for workouts and stretching is [MuscleWiki](https://musclewiki.com/?utm_source=rishikeshs.com).
+I also use the [Recover](https://recoverathletics.com/?utm_source=rishikeshs.com) app for doing stretching especially after my cardio workouts or when I'm nusring an injury.
+Other than this, I use this weird [Shiatsu Massager](https://geni.us/rsh-shiatsu-massager) after my runs and also foam roll ocassionally.
+For my calves, knees and shin, I use this [cold gel pack](https://geni.us/rsh-inyx-cold-gel) for easy recovery.

+**Meditation**: My goto app for meditation is [Waking Up](https://dynamic.wakingup.com/shareOpenAccess/SC0DD5FAC) and I try to meditate listening to the daily meditations everyday.
+At times when I don't need a guided meditation, I use the [Oak](https://apps.apple.com/us/app/oak-meditation-breathing/id1210209691) for creating a custom meditation with background noise.

+**Diet**: I try to be on calorie deficit on most of the days and use [HealthifyMe](https://www.healthifyme.com/in/?utm_source=rishikeshs.com) for tracking.
+I prefer it over MyFitnessPal since lot of the dishes I eat in Kerala cuisine is not available on MyFitnessPal.
+I occasionally do fasting and I prefer [Zero](https://zerolongevity.com/?utm_source=rishikeshs.com) to track these.
+I use [Libra](https://libra-app.eu/?utm_source=rishikeshs.com) for tracking my weight manually using a scale.
+I also use [MeThreeSixty](https://www.methreesixty.com/?utm_source=rishikeshs.com) app for determining my body fat composition.
+Lately the app has been performing quite buggy, so not really happy about that.

+**Misc**: For treking I use the Decathlon's [Forclaz Trek 100](https://www.decathlon.in/p/8319097/men-s-shoes/men-waterproof-trekking-boots-100-grey?id=8319097&type=p) shoes.